JiabaoAi67/jump-models/README.md

 # jump-models

-**Generative models beyond standard diffusion — implemented and compared on a unified 2D toy benchmark**
+**Jump Generative models on non-discrete state spaces — implemented and compared on a unified 2D toy benchmark**

 </div>